CommandPost/CommandPost-UserGuide/interface/shortcuts/README.md

 There is also a **Reset to Default Shortcuts** button, which resets all the shortcuts to how they appeared when CommandPost was first installed, and a **Set All Shortcuts to None**, which sets all shortcuts to None.

+---

+**PLEASE NOTE:** The setup screen described below has been removed in Beta 22 and later.
+However, you can still enable "Control CommandPost Shortcuts within Final Cut Pro" via the Final Cut Pro Preferences window.

 When you first install CommandPost you'll be presented with the following setup screen:

 ![Shortcuts](https://help.commandpost.io/images/welcome-6.png)